IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Hosted.md

 ## Support

-For any questions, contact IBM TechnologyZone support.
+For any questions, contact IBM Technology Zone support.

-IBMers - Make a post on the #itz-techzone-support Slack Channel Business Partners - contact IBM TechZone support techzone.help@ibm.com

 Please include the
 - Environment name, url or ID from your reservation